Extreme bookmarking and managing your apps: Airtable

 Next, fill it in with data.
 It will be much easier to see what you want to add and how you want to organize this once you have data in there.

 For example, you can use Grouping to organize your bookmarks by Workspace.

 You’ll notice my “Views” in the sections on the left.
 Each of these is filtered based on the name of the view.

 While Airtable looks linear, it’s actually geometric because you can have one place for everything (i.e., all in a single table) and then use multiple dimensions to chisel the information down to what you need.
 Based on this, you can cut up your data any way you want.

 This makes it super easy to reference information in a click!

 Editor’s note: This is the fourth article in a series by Seth David on Extreme Bookmarking.
-Once the series is final, you will see links in each article to all other articles in the series.
+Access the entire series at this Content Guide.